|William H. Nixon

 She holds a BA with a double major in journalism and political science from Baylor University.

 John-Michael Davis is an effective communications professional bringing a host of cutting-edge skills in new media management and viral marketing to the Policy Impact team.
 Well versed in traditional public relations, John-Michael has emerged as a leading strategist in online initiatives, business development, campaign management, messaging and analytics.

 With a degree in Public Relations from Towson University, John-Michael offers a fresh and exciting dynamic to the company's holistic approach to communications.

 - The Hon.
 William L. Nixon, Director

 - Benjamin May, Esq., COO and General Counsel

 - Maj.
 Gen. Timothy R. Larsen (Ret.), Executive Vice President

-- William V. Cowan, Executive Vice President
+- William V. Cowan, Sr. Advisor

 - Denet Grampp, Director of Public Relations